powerhouse-inc/powerhouse-docs/docs/academy/02-Create/02-MoreTutorials/Chatroom/02-CreateNewPowerhouseProject.md

 ## Create New Powerhouse Document Model Library Project

-To create a new Powerhouse Document Model Library project, you can use the `pnpm create document-model-lib` command in your terminal.
+To create a new Powerhouse Document Model Library project, you can use the `ph init` command in your terminal.
 This command will create a new project in the current directory.

 :::info
 This command will create a new project in the current directory.